 Signs and Symptoms of Vision Problems in Children

-• Squinting or rubbing eyes frequently
+• Squinting or rubbing eyes frequently.

-• Difficulty reading or focusing on close objects
+• Difficulty reading or focusing on close objects.

-• Complaints of headaches or blurry vision
+• Complaints of headaches or blurry vision.

-• Sensitivity to light
+• Sensitivity to light.

-• Avoiding activities that require good vision
+• Avoiding activities that require good eye-hand coordination.

 The Role of Pediatric Optometrists

-Pediatric optometrists specialize in providing comprehensive eye care for children.
+Pediatric optometrists specialize in providing comprehensive eye and vision care for children.
 They are trained to use age-appropriate techniques and create a comfortable environment to ensure that your child's eye exam is a positive experience.

 Schedule an Appointment with Mind-Body-World Optometry